Difference between Active Directory and Domain Controller

 If you are able to visualize the process then it would not be difficult to find the differences between Active Directory and a Domain Controller.

 Active Directory comprises of various services that work on the windows server and manage the access and permissions to the resourced network.
-It is the product developed by the Microsoft.
+It is the product developed by Microsoft.

 It stores the data in the form of objects.
 These objects are single elements such as group, user, device or application.
-The categorization of the objects is done by the attributes and name which includes the information related with the user for example secure shell keys and passwords.
+The categorization of the objects is done by the attributes and name which includes the information related with the user, for example, secure shell keys and passwords.

 There are several other services included in the active directory such as Certified Services, Lightweight Directory Services, Rights Management Services and Federation Services.
 All these services help in enlarging the capabilities of product’s directory management.

 Related – What is a Tree in Active Directory?

 The directory uses the tiered layout that comprises of domains, trees and forest.
 It is the major features of active directory domain services and helps to coordinate between the networks.

 A server that gives the response to the verification requests and confirms the users on the computer networks are known as a domain controller.
 It helps to organize the computers and users that work simultaneously on a similar network in a hierarchical way.
 The controller helps to retain all the data in an organized manner and also keep secure.